mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 Michelle:
 - Completed the general web scraping script for PEI and Alberta
 - Used Scrapy and Selenium as both websites do not use HTML forms
+- Confirmed that we are going to have a general script that calls each individual script so no need for looping
-- Going to modify it to take in and output to a 2D array instead of an Excel sheet
+- Going to modify it to take in and output to a 2D array instead of a CSV file

 Emily:
 - I updated my PDF generator function.
 It adds the generated unique prescriber code in the PDF and as the PDF name